Kipngetich33/Interview-Questions/README.md

 * python script - a file than can execute withou

-* package - this is a collection python modules with the __init__ .py module within it making it possible to easily import contents of that folder outside the folder.
+* package - this is a collection python modules with the __init__ .py module within it making it possible to easily import and uses the moduels outiside the package

 ## 5.What is the difference in using Python 2+ and Python 3+?